sciai-lab/BranchedOT/README.md

 4) the Brute-force solver for topology optimization (Sect.
 6.2),
 5) the heuristic for the topology optimization (Sect.
 6.2).

 For instructions on setting up an anaconda environment see [environment.txt](https://github.com/hci-unihd/BranchedOT/blob/main/environment.txt).
+To get started check out the [tutorials](https://github.com/hci-unihd/BranchedOT/tree/main/tutorials) for a step by step introduction to the repo.
 <br>

 <img src="https://user-images.githubusercontent.com/73332106/146940339-3d862bbd-ff07-416d-8b79-f6df33e2b69f.gif"